Larries: Crazy About One Direction

-Within 24 hours of Crazy About One Direction's release, an unsubstantiated rumor that 42 fans who believed in the Larry Stylinson theory had committed suicide as a result of the documentary circulated online, with #RIPLarryShippers trending on Twitter.
-Notably, the faked suicides were constructed both in response to the film and in response to anti-Larries using the documentary as an excuse to criticize Larrie behaviors.
-Asquith and Channel 4 also received bomb threats and death threats.
+In 2013, British documentarian Daisy Asquith was tasked by Channel 4 to create a television documentary about fans of One Direction, also focusing on Larries.
+Within 24 hours of Crazy About One Direction's release, a viral hoax circulated online, claiming that 42 fans who believed in the Larry Stylinson theory had committed suicide as a result of the documentary. #RIPLarryShippers trended on Twitter following the hoax.
+The suicide rumours were constructed both in response to the documentary prominently featuring Larries and the conspiracy theory, and in response to anti-Larries using the documentary as an excuse to criticise Larrie behaviours.
+Asquith and Channel 4 also received bomb and death threats.
 In the documentary, Larries were accused of bringing shame onto the One Direction fandom by making all One Direction fans look crazy.
 Hashtags like #thisisnotus were used by One Direction members to separate themselves from Larries after the documentary's release.
-The increased visibility of the Larry Stylinson conspiracy theory and perceived public shaming caused their ranks to tighten and their beliefs to become more extreme.
+The increased visibility of the Larry Stylinson conspiracy theory and perceived public shaming caused Larries' ranks to tighten and their beliefs to become more extreme.

 "Rainbow Bondage Bears" and other symbols

 By 2014, Larries believed that Tomlinson and Styles were sending secret messages directly to them.
-The most notable manifestation of this belief came in the form of "Rainbow Bondage Bears" that could be seen onstage at One Direction concerts in 2014 and 2015.
+One manifestation of this belief came in the form of "Rainbow Bondage Bears" that could be seen onstage at One Direction concerts in 2014 and 2015.
 These stuffed bears (originally owned by fans who threw them onstage during concerts) were later placed onstage during concerts and dressed in costumes reminiscent of prominent gay icons, such as Freddie Mercury and Judy Garland.
-Sometimes the bears seemed to hint at the Larry conspiracy, such as when a sign next to the bear said "Love Larry" with a picture of Larry Grayson attached.
+Sometimes the bears seemed to hint at the Larry conspiracy, such as when a bear was posed next to a sign that said "Love, Larry" with a picture of Larry Grayson attached.
 The context of the bears is still unclear, but the band has denied it having any significance to the personal lives of Styles or Tomlinson.

 In addition to the Rainbow Bondage Bears, fans have invented other symbolism that might signify Styles and Tomlinson are trying to communicate with them about their secret love for one another.
 The unsubstantiated claims include: